-Here are several naturally plant-based easy ways to use garlic scapes to take full advantage of their brief season.
+Here are several naturally plant-based, easy ideas and recipes for using garlic scapes to take full advantage of their brief season.
 Garlic scapes (sometimes called garlic spears) are among the earliest of spring produce to appear in home gardens and farmers markets.
-The long, curled shoots are remarkably tasty and best used simply to highlight their unique qualities.
+You’ll even find easy directions on how to freeze garlic scapes.

 Scapes are quite versatile and simple to use.
 One of the most popular ways to use them is in deeply flavorful pesto.
 You can pickle and preserve them in several ways; they’re fantastic in stir-fries and prepared on the grill.